ACS-Analysts/training-containers/README.md

 Hello world!
 (2)
 ```

-When you're ready, stop the container:
+When you're ready, stop and remove the container:
 ```
 $ docker stop hello
+$ docker rm hello
 ```

 ## Running the image with additional parameters